How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Regular aftercare

-An endoprosthesis is a high-tech medical product – and should be monitored accordingly.
+An endoprosthesis is a high-tech medical device – and should be monitored accordingly.

-Regular follow-up examinations by a specialist can be crucial to:
+Regular follow-up examinations with a specialist can be crucial to:

-• to check the position and stability of the prosthesis ,
+• the fit and stability of the prosthesis to check

-• Wear and tear or loosening to be detected early,
+• wear and tear or loosening to detect

 • and adjust the individual exercise program as needed.